Cole Finegan: U.S. Attorney for the District of Colorado

-Career
+Legal career

 Brownstein Hyatt Farber

 Tom Strickland and Andy Loewi recruited Finegan in early 1987 to join Brownstein Hyatt Farber Schreck (then Brownstein Hyatt Farber & Madden), a national law firm based in Denver.
 From 1993 to 2003, Finegan was a partner in the Denver office and advised on land use, regulatory, municipal, legislative, and election law.

-Political

-While working for Congressman Jones, Finegan managed his 1984 re-election and his bid for the U.S. Senate in 1986.
-Finegan was campaign manager for mayoral candidate Norm Early, who lost the 1991 election to Wellington Webb.
-From 1991 to 1993, Finegan served both as Chief Legal Counsel and Director of Policy and Initiatives for Colorado Governor Roy Romer.

-Finegan acted as an adviser to Governor Hickenlooper and U.S. Senator Michael Bennet, and served as finance chair for Bennet's 2016 re-election campaign and was a co-chair of Hickenlooper's re-election campaign.
-He was one of four Colorado finance co-chairs for President Barack Obama's 2012 re-election campaign.

 Hogan Lovells

 Finegan joined Hogan Lovells (then Hogan & Hartson) in 2007 as a partner.
 He became managing partner of Hogan Lovells' Denver office in May 2007, and focused his practice on public-private partnerships, regulatory issues, land use and development, and legislative and public policy law.
-In May 2013, Finegan was elected to the Hogan Lovells board as the representative for the Americas (excluding Washington, D.C.).
+In May 2013, Finegan was elected to the Hogan Lovells board as the representative for the Americas.
+From 2014 to 2020, Finegan served as the managing partner for the Americas for Hogan Lovells.

 Finegan was selected as a "Lawyer of the Decade" by Law Week Colorado; as Lawyer of the Year 2013; and was also named one of the most influential people in Denver by 5280 magazine.